-This chapter provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.
+This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 Asset purchase or share purchase

 The following sections discuss issues that need to be considered from a Japanese tax perspective when a purchase of either assets or shares is contemplated.
 A summary of the advantages and disadvantages of each alternative is provided at the end of this report.

 In an asset deal, the selling entity realizes a gain or loss in the amount of the difference between the sale price and the tax book value of the assets sold, and the assets have a new base cost in the purchaser’s hands.

 For tax purposes, in an asset deal, the purchase price should be allocated among individual assets based on their respective market values.
 In the case of a purchase of a business, the excess of the purchase price over the total of the values allocated to each individual asset is treated as goodwill for tax purposes.
 Any excess of the total of values of the individual assets over the purchase price constitutes negative goodwill for tax purposes.

 For tax purposes, goodwill recognized in a purchase of business should be amortized over 5 years (20 percent of the base cost annually).
 The amortization should be treated as deductible.
 Negative goodwill also should be amortized over 5 years (20 percent of the base cost annually), and the amortization should be treated as taxable.
 Unlike the depreciation of tangible assets or the amortization of intangible assets explained later in this report, the amortization of goodwill or negative goodwill recognized in a purchase of business for tax purposes is not affected by the accounting treatment.